President & CEO

 Shepard serves on the board of directors of Healthier Colorado, the advisory board of Regis University Rueckert-Hartman College for Health Professions and is co-chair of the Denver Metro Chamber of Commerce Health Care Committee.
 He holds a bachelor’s degree with honors from Brown University and a law degree from Columbia Law School.
 He and his wife, Anna Alejo, are the proud parents of three daughters.

+Gabriel serves on various advisory committees and task forces including Mile-High Connects and Blueprint Denver.
 Gabriel received a master’s degree in organizational leadership from Regis University and a bachelor’s degree in political science from the University of Colorado.
-He believes strongly in the power of playing—for both children and adults—and enjoys biking and a good game of soccer.
+Gabriel and his wife, Sara, are the proud parents of two children, Grace and Evan.

 Vice President of Policy & Communications

 In her role as the vice president of policy and communications, Sarah leads the advocacy, policy, marketing and communications functions to inspire and support stakeholders and decision-makers to advance federal, state and local policies that increase healthy eating and active living.

 Prior to joining LiveWell, Sarah served as director of strategic marketing for the City and County of Denver where she was a senior staff member in Mayor Michael B. Hancock’s administration.
 She also worked at SE2 for eight years, where she provided strategic communications consulting, planning and execution services as well as public policy guidance to a diverse group of for-profit, government and private-sector clients.